-If you’re starting or have just started, an Internet business then you’re probably full of hope and confident that it’ll succeed.
+If you’re starting or have just started, an Internet business then you’re probably full of hope and confidence that it’ll succeed.
 After all, you have a solid business plan, right?

 But so did other companies who’ve recently taken a turn for the worse.
 I’m not trying to scare you, but I want to highlight the history behind some of the failures and, more importantly, give you a few key tips in running your own Internet business.

 It’s been a whole six years since the first serious Internet businesses started to take shape.
 Back then it was a major risk starting up an Internet-only company since the ‘success of the Internet wasn’t as obvious and ensured as it is today.

 Nearly everyone knows that the first successful online businesses were porn sites.
 The online adult industry is still bringing in big bucks (a Web industry whose companies boast actual profits!?) but other industries have blossomed online too.
 However, over the past year, we’ve seen the IPO stars of 98 and 99 start to flicker and dim a little.
 Confidence has been sagging and things are beginning to look grim.
 Why?

 The simplest answer to this is we don’t know.
 Or, at least, we can’t come up with a single reason.
 It seems to be a mixture of reasons in each company’s case.
 Remember, however, that each major IPO had a distinct and promising business strategy and plan.
 If they didn’t, they wouldn’t have received their initial investments.
 After all, investors don’t willingly invest in companies that are doomed to fail, do they?

 I believe the reasons for the recent stream of company shutdowns came after the business plan stage and are to do with decisions made while running the company.
 It’s all very well drawing out a wonderful plan and sticking to it, but only the true masters quickly redefine and remodel their business plans as market situations dictate.
 Other companies have failed because they’ve just made incredibly bad decisions at times of crisis.